 - Mailchimp – Our newsletters and email campaigns are all run on Mailchimp.
 (Any Serial fans out there?
 Isn’t difficult not to say Mail?
 Kimp?)

 - LinkedIn – While it’s easy to just think of LinkedIn as a “site,” it’s actually more than that.
 Having certain levels of accounts means access to more ways to organize and view your contacts.

 Why am I talking about the SaaS experience?

 Because it’s more than likely you are interacting with these companies and others like them as a customer, or perhaps you are a leader within the organizations with SaaS products.
 Either way, ignoring SaaS customer experience is dangerous.

 Customers who interact with these products don’t necessarily ever interact directly with the company providing them.
-They may never call support (or in some cases, even have access to it.)
+In fact, they may never call support (or in some cases, even have access to it.)
 They may look at the trial version and decide they don’t need the upgrade, never actually purchasing the product.
-They may never actually use the product after signing up!
+And they may never actually use the product after signing up!